iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

 ##  Clean the "age" variable and show the summary statistics of the age variable
-In our age column there are so many missing value.
-First we should remove the missing values.
+In the realm of data, the journey toward immaculateness commences with a process of purification.
+Let us unveil the steps to cleanse the age column by removing its elusive missing values

 ```R